ibm-cloud-security/app-identity-and-access-adapter/README.md

 ### Protecting frontend apps

 If you're using a browser based application, you can use the [Open ID Connect (OIDC)](https://openid.net/specs/openid-connect-core-1_0.html) / OAuth 2.0 `authorization_grant` flow to authenticate your users.
 When an unauthenticated user is detected, they are automatically redirected to the authentication page.
 When the authentication completes, the browser is redirected to an implicit `/oidc/callback` endpoint where the adapter intercepts the request.
 At this point, the adapter obtains tokens from the identity provider and then redirects the user back to their originally requested URL.
+Instead of the implicit `/oidc/callback` appended to the original URI, you can configure a different absolute URI or full URL to the callback in the OidcConfig.

 To view the user session information including the session tokens, you can look in the `Authorization` header.